 Our other Kiwi team member.
 Kurt was so taken with New Zealand’s underwater world – despite the cold, low viz conditions - that he had to become a PADI Instructor.
 Prior to joining us last year, Kurt had done a fair bit of traveling with his longest stopover being Japan for over a year.
 Working the winter as a Snowboard instructor in Yuzawa and the summer touring Tokyo, playing guitar in a Japanese band.
 “Genki dayo”, that’s his favourite Japanese expression not the name of the band.

 One of the safest pairs of hands on Samui, Sombat is a highly experienced Captain who has been navigating the waters of the Gulf of Thailand for many years.
 Nicknamed Steady Eddy, Sombat always ensures you have a comfortable journey to/from your destination.

 The arrival of our second speed boat last year saw the arrival of Lord as it’s captain.
 We actually have known him for many years as he is a hugely experienced dive speedboat captain having skippered boats both on Samui and Koh Tao.
 We are delighted to be able to include him in our permanent team line up and now be in the unique position of being able to genuinely reassure our guests that – The Lord is with you.

 Winnie joined the team by wandering in off the beach and deciding that this looked like a good home.
 Her biggest hurdle was overcome when she launched herself at Frankie and rather than flattening her, he decided she was rather cute.
-The only dog that has ever got away with stealing one of his bones – after 4 years we think she is here to stay.
+The only dog that has ever got away with stealing one of his bones.